bkeerthi03/react-project/Zustand.md

 * Context API is a good choice when you want a built-in, <b>easy-to-use state management solution with less complexity.</b>
 * Context API is well-suited for scenarios where <b>global state management is not a primary concern.</b>

+## State
+* State is a piece of data that is stored by our program to reflect the changes that occur when it’s running and when the user interacts with it.
+    * information about the logged-in user,
+    * list of products fetched from the backend,
+    * flag indicating opened/closed state of the navigation bar,
+    * the sum of prices from each product in the user’s shopping cart.

+## Local state
+* State that is strictly connected with a component that changes the UI appearance.
+* This state doesn’t have to be shared across multiple components.
+* Flag keeping the navbar state from the list above is a good example.
+The navigation bar is probably the only component that cares about this piece of information so you don’t have to worry about sharing it.

+## Global state
+* On the other hand, this state represents the data that can be used by multiple nested components in your application.